aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/naryequationnode/_index.md

 ### getNaryGrow() {#getNaryGrow--}

+<b>@deprecated.</b> Please use the 'naryGrow' property instead.
 This attribute specifies the growth property of n-ary operators at the document level.
 When off, n-ary operators such as integrals and summations do not grow to match the size of their operand height.
 When on, the n-ary operator grows vertically to match its operand height.

 ```javascript
 getNaryGrow() : boolean;